J0y-code/pathfinding/README.md

 3.go to export and find export_scene.pds and select selected only and export

+/!\ other objects in the scene that are not selected will be considered as obstacles.

 PS: sorry if there are some element in french

 ## a .pfs file